ithaka/constellate-notebooks/_sources/book/parts/why-text-analysis/dh.md

 ## More Evidence for Research

 The short answer is more evidence (and more kinds of evidence) for interrogating humanities problems.
-Dan Cohen, Professor of History at Northeastern University, asks, 'how much evidence is enough?':
+Dan Cohen, asks, 'how much evidence is enough?':

 > Many humanities scholars have been satisfied, perhaps unconsciously, with the use of a limited number of cases or examples to prove a thesis.
 Shouldn't we ask, like the Victorians, what can we do to be most certain about a theory or interpretation?
 If we use intuition based on close reading, for instance, is that enough?
 >